 Contributed by Nadine of Le Long Weekend

-The South of France is a stunning place to visit in the winter.
+Marseille is a stunning place to visit in the winter in France.
 Gone are the stifling crowds and heat of summer, but the sun still lingers in the bright, clear skies.

 In Marseille, the region’s capital, life doesn’t slow down in the cooler months, it’s an exciting and vibrant city to visit at any time of the year.